rjf7q/preorder-bot/README.md

 # Automated-Bot
 This is a Automated preordering bot made in python using Selenium.
-After the events that occurred with the Nvidia RTX 3080 my curiosity peaked and decided to make a script of my own, trying my hand in the technology.
+Attempting to configure for Nintendo Switch 2 in April

 1. The config file is where you enter all relevant shipping and billing information
 2. There are two scripts